 Narwhals live in groups, usually pods of three to eight members but sometimes up to about 20 members, according to the MarineBio Conservation Society.
 The smaller pods tend to come together and form large herds during the migratory season.

 Biologists estimate that narwhals live to between 30 and 40 years old, according to NOAA.
 Female narwhals reach sexual maturity at around 4 to 7 years old, compared with 8 or 9 years for males, according to the American Cetacean Society.
 Their mating season typically falls in April, with males often competing for females.
-But scientists know very little about the details of the narwhal's mating habits because it's so difficult to observe the reclusive creatures in action some 200 miles (320 km) offshore, below enormous fields of ice.
+But scientists know very little about the details of the narwhal's mating habits because it's so difficult to observe the reclusive creatures in action.

 After a 15-month gestation period, pregnant females move to deep bays or inlets to give birth to their single calves, which are around 5 feet (1.5 m) long and 180 lbs.
 (82 kg) when born.
-Research suggests that narwhals usually give birth to one calf every three years, and each calf stays with its mother for about 20 months.
+The American Cetacean Society suggests that female narwhals give birth to one calf about every three years, and each calf stays with its mother for up to 20 months.

 The International Union for Conservation of Nature (IUCN) considers the narwhal a species of least concern, meaning their population is not under significant threat.
 The IUCN estimates that there are about 123,000 mature individuals divided into 12 subpopulations within the Arctic.

 But similar to all other Arctic wildlife, narwhals are likely to struggle in the face of climate change.
-Record warm temperatures in the Arctic have caused sea ice to disappear at an alarming rate, and this means there's more room for ships and human activity and fewer places for wildlife to hide.
+Record warm temperatures in the Arctic have caused sea ice to disappear at an alarming rate.

 In fact, research suggests that narwhals are the most vulnerable marine mammals to increased human activity in the Arctic because these isolated creatures are highly sensitive to vessel activity.
 A 2017 study published in the journal Science found that narwhals respond to stress with one of the most extreme fright responses ever recorded.
 The narwhal's drastic physiological response and time spent out of homeostasis may have negative effects on their health.